oconnellryan/oconnellryan.github.io/ufc_ppv.md

 This project identified some of the factors most relevant to UFC pay per view sales, as well as identified random effects for how much each fighter contributed to Pay-Per-View Sales based on card placement.

 ## Result highlights:
-The tool below allows you to build a custom UFC card and uses my model to predict the Pay-Per-View Sales: &nbsp;<br>
+The tool below allows you to build a custom UFC card and predict the Pay-Per-Views it would sell: &nbsp;<br>

 <div style="display: flex; justify-content: center;">
   <div style="width: 614px; height: 536px; overflow: hidden;">